-Price: I bought mine for £70 from Ann Summers but it seems to currently be £48 on Amazon!
-(Bastards)
+Price: I bought mine for £70 from Ann Summers but it seems to slightly cheaper on Amazon (affiliate link)

 The details: Prepare yourselves: the BodyWand boasts 64 vibration functions - 8 pulsations with 8 speeds.
 This one needs to be plugged in and comes with a 3 metre long cord and UK plug.